nim-lang/docker-images/README.md

 Should you want to install a devel branch of the nim compiler or manage multiple nim version we have a `nimlang/choosenim` image, which provides `choosenim`. `choosenim` is a tool designed for managing your nim installation, read more [here](https://github.com/nim-lang/choosenim).

+## Bases

+There are currently two bases for `nimlang/nim` images: Ubuntu and Alpine.
+Ubuntu is the default one.

+The `nimlang/choosenim` image is based on bitnami/minideb.

+## Flavors

+`nimlang/nim` images come in two flavors: *slim* and *regular*.
+Slim images include only the Nim compiler.
+Regular images include the compiler and [Nimble](https://github.com/nim-lang/nimble) package manager.

 ## Available Tags

 - [latest, regular, latest-regular, 2.2.2, latest-ubuntu, 2.2.2-ubuntu, ubuntu, latest-ubuntu-regular, 2.2.2-regular, 2.2.2-ubuntu-regular](https://github.com/nim-lang/docker-images/blob/develop/Dockerfiles/2.2.2/regular/Dockerfile)